OGRECave/ogre-next/Docs/src/manual/Migrating/Ogre4.0.Changes.md

 The message of the commit was:

 > Avoid identically named source files - some build systems have problems with it, even if CMake have none (headermaps in XCode, shared intermediate folder in Visual Studio)

+## New AmbientLightMode values: AmbientHemisphereRim and AmbientHemisphereRimSquared

+Two new ambient lighting modes have been added to `Ogre::HlmsPbs::AmbientLightMode`:

+- `AmbientHemisphereRim`: Applies rim-like, high-contrast ambient lighting
+- `AmbientHemisphereRimSquared`: Same as `AmbientHemisphereRim`, but the rim/contrast effect is even stronger

+See the [Rim-Based Ambient Lighting](@ref GiAmbientLightingRim) section in the Global Illumination documentation for more details.